catherinealdana/cozyrentalhome/README.md

 - In `style.css`, create a media query for screens that are wider than `480px`.

-Within the media query, write CSS to create the following designs for desktop:
+ CSS to create the following designs for desktop:

-- The logo and the navigation menu links should be spaced apart from each other, like this:
+- The logo and the navigation menu links is spaced apart from each other, like this:

 - The search form input fields and the button should be horizontally aligned, like this: